Deep learning for brain metastasis detection and segmentation in longitudinal MRI data: Introduction

 \section{Introduction}

-Patients with metastatic cancer have a high risk of developing brain metastases (BM), with an approximate incident rate \modified{up to 40\% \cite{tabouret2012recent}}.
-The progression of brain metastases leads to reduced or absent efficacy of common systemic treatments.
-Therefore, successful treatment of BM is very crucial for patient survival and quality of \modified{life \cite{steinmann2009effects,le2021eano}}.
+Patients with metastatic cancer have a high risk of developing brain metastases (BM), with an approximate incident rate up to 40\% \cite{tabouret2012recent}.
+The progression of BM leads to reduced or absent efficacy of common systemic treatments.
+Therefore, successful treatment of BM is very crucial for patient survival and quality of life \cite{steinmann2009effects,le2021eano}.
 As whole-brain radiotherapy causes cognitive impairments, stereotactic radiosurgery (SRS) has gained increasing preference for BM treatment \cite{chang2009neurocognition,kocher2014stereotactic,brown2016effect,sperduto2020beyond}.
 SRS delivers high focused radiation to metastasis regions with little dose to surrounding normal brain tissues.
 Hence, it causes much fewer side effects compared with whole-brain radiotherapy.
 For SRS treatment planning, the number, size, boundary, and location of BM are essential information, which requires accurate detection and subsequent segmentation of BM.
-Currently, BM are identified manually by neuroradiologists \modified{and radiation oncologists}, which is time-consuming and suffers from inter-rater variability.
-Especially, small metastases are easily overlooked in manual detection, as they are located only in a few image slices and typically have low contrast.
+Currently, BM are identified manually by neuroradiologists and radiation oncologists, which is time-consuming and suffers from inter-observer variability \cite{charron2018automatic,xue2020deep,growcott2020inter}.
+Especially, small metastases are easily overlooked in manual detection \cite{xue2020deep}, as they are located only in a few image slices and typically have low contrast.
 In addition, some anatomical structures, such as blood vessels, appear very similar to BM in 2D intersection planes, which makes manual identification challenging \cite{kocher2020applications}.
+Although the omitted small metastases have a better chance to be identified in the follow-up scans when they grow larger, treatment at later rather than the earliest stages will negatively affect patient prognosis, as larger metastases are more difficult to control and may be associated with distressing symptoms \cite{baschnagel2013tumor}.
 Therefore, computer assisted automated BM identification has important clinical value.